TommasoPuccetti/Risotto/layer_extract/README.txt

 ____INSTALLATION:____

-To install the required packages and GPU support please load the Anaconda environment  "execute_models" in this folder:
+To install the required packages and GPU support please load the Anaconda environment  "models" in this folder:

 	1) conda env create -f environment_extract.yml
 	2) conda activate execute_models